LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/control-flow/README.md

 ### elif / else if

-In C# we can utlize the same behavior that `elif` provides in Python, with a slightly different syntax.
-Here is a simple example in both Python and C#.
+In C# we can utilize the same behavior that `elif` provides in Python, with a slightly different syntax.
+Here is a simple example in Python and then C#.

 ```python
 grade = int(input('enter a grade'))